Future proof your bathroom to solve bathing problems

 Install a walk-in bath or shower

-It is vital for older people to install an easy access bath or shower as this will help people avoid over exerting themselves to get into a bath or shower that has not been adapted which may lead to slips, especially on wet surfaces.
+It is vital for older people to install an easy access shower or bath or shower as this will help people avoid over exerting themselves to get into a bath or shower that has not been adapted which may lead to slips, especially on wet surfaces.

 There are a range of walk-in baths and showers on offer that have been designed to put the ease, comfort and independence back into showering and bathing.